 Portico provides two paths to placing a submission.

-1. The first is a traditional path, leveraging the Renaissance Placement Services group to help find the best market for a risk and transfer the transactional work associated with this to Renaissance, leaving your staff with more time to engage with customers.
+1. The first is a traditional path, leveraging the Renaissance Placement Services group to help find the best market for a risk and transfer the transactional work to Renaissance, leaving your staff with more time to engage with customers.

 2. The second is an automated path that returns multiple quotes immediately within one application for small commercial business.